← Back to Stories

 Key details reported by multiple sources:

-• Rex Heuermann, a 62-year-old Long Island architect, pleaded guilty on April 8, 2026, to seven murders and admitted an eighth (Karen Vergata) in the Gilgo Beach killings.
+• Rex Heuermann pleaded guilty to seven murders and admitted killing an eighth victim (Karen Vergata) in the Gilgo Beach killings.

-• Heuermann was arrested in July 2023 in Manhattan after DNA from a discarded pizza box matched evidence from the crime scenes.
+• Heuermann was arrested in July 2023 after DNA from a discarded pizza crust matched evidence from the crimes.

-• Heuermann’s ex-wife, Asa Ellerup, and their daughter attended the hearing, with Ellerup stating she had no knowledge of the killings.
+• Heuermann’s ex-wife, Asa Ellerup, and their daughter Victoria attended the hearing, with Victoria reportedly crying during the confession.

 Points of Difference